How to Use CSR to Drive Sales?

 Its initiatives, such as supporting artisans from developing countries, IWAY (regulations regarding suppliers’ code of conduct on the environment, child labour, social and working conditions), taking part in renewable energy projects, being a part of the Forest Stewardship Council and the Roundtable for Sustainable Palm Oil make IKEA the titan of CSR and home decor industry.
 You can learn more about IKEA Sustainability plans here.

-What about promoting certain world views besides sustainability?
+What about promoting certain world views via CSR besides sustainability?
+How does it impact sales?

 Recently, IKEA made headlines in Poland when during Pride Month the company released rainbow shopping bags (all revenue was donated to Human Rights Watch) and special announcements which encouraged tolerance among its employees.